 It is the policy of Sinclair that employment decisions will be based on such factors as merit, qualifications, competence, and the needs of the Company.
-Employment practices will not be influenced or affected by virtue of an applicant's or employee's race, color, creed, religion, sex (including pregnancy, gender identity, and sexual orientation), national origin, age, disability, handicap, genetic information or any other characteristic protected by law.
+Employment practices will not be influenced or affected by virtue of an applicant's or employee's race, color, religion, sex (including pregnancy, gender identity, and sexual orientation), national origin, age, disability, genetic information or any other protected status under applicable law.
 This policy applies to all personnel actions including recruitment, evaluation, selection, placement, promotion, assignment, transfer, compensation, training, leave approval, termination, and other terms and conditions of employment.
 The Company adheres to the EEO Plan, which was adopted in accordance with the rules and regulations of the Federal Communications Commission.

 Sinclair supports and has a commitment to the principles of equal employment opportunity and therefore intends to provide an environment that is free from unlawful discrimination or harassment of any kind.
 All employees are expected to conduct themselves in accordance with this policy.
-Any incident or situation that you believe involves discrimination or harassment should be brought to the attention of your Department Head, VP & General Manager and/or Corporate Human Resources (please refer to the section titled Open Door Procedure).
+Any incident or situation that you believe involves discrimination or harassment must be reported to any of the following: Department Head, VP, General Manager Corporate Human Resources, Regional/SVP,

+Group Manager, Chief Human Resources Officer, or the Company President.
 The Company will investigate allegations of discrimination or harassment as confidentially as possible under the circumstances.
-Any manager or employee who is determined by the Company to have engaged in such discrimination or harassment will be subject to disciplinary action up to and including discharge.
-Retaliation in any form against an employee who complains of discrimination or harassment is strictly prohibited and will itself result in disciplinary action up to and including discharge.
+Any manager or employee who is determined by the Company to have engaged in discrimination or harassment will be subject to disciplinary action up to and including immediate discharge.
+Any visitor, vendor, or other third party found to have engaged in discrimination or harassment in violation of this policy will be excluded from the workplace.
+Retaliation in any form against an employee who complains of discrimination or harassment or who participates in an investigation or otherwise exercises a right under applicable law in relation to discrimination or harassment is strictly prohibited and will itself result in disciplinary action up to and including discharge.
+Employees should also refer to the no harassment policy in this Handbook for additional information about identifying and reporting any harassment in the workplace.